lwahedi/slate/source/includes/_errors.md

-# Errors
+# Troubleshooting Errors

-<aside class="notice">This error section is stored in a separate file in `includes/_errors.md`.
-Slate allows you to optionally separate out your docs into many files...just save them to the `includes` folder and add them to the top of your `index.md`'s frontmatter.
-Files are included in the order listed.</aside>

-The Kittn API uses the following error codes:
+Here is a list of error codes you may receive, and what they mean:

 Error Code | Meaning
 ---------- | -------
-400 | Bad Request -- Your request sucks
+400 | Bad Request -- Your fault, check your syntax against the documentation and try again.
-401 | Unauthorized -- Your API key is wrong
+401 | Unauthorized User-- Make sure your key is correct.
-403 | Forbidden -- The kitten requested is hidden for administrators only 404 | Not Found -- The specified kitten could not be found 405 | Method Not Allowed -- You tried to access a kitten with an invalid method 406 | Not Acceptable -- You requested a format that isn't json 410 | Gone -- The kitten requested has been removed from our servers 418 | I'm a teapot
-429 | Too Many Requests -- You're requesting too many kittens!
-Slow down!
-500 | Internal Server Error -- We had a problem with our server.
-Try again later.
-503 | Service Unavailable -- We're temporarially offline for maintanance.
-Please try again later.
+403 | Forbidden -- You cannot access this data
+404 | Not Found -- We could not find your request
+418 | I'm a teapot
+429 | Too Many Requests -- Our servers are overworked, please slow down 500 | Internal Server Error -- Our Fault.
+Wait a while, try again, and if it still doesn't work, contact us to let us know.